braintelligencePL/discount-coupon-service/README.md

 - **redeem a coupon on behalf of a user**
 - **look one up by code**.

-I developed it with Claude Code using a spec-first loop: `plan` → `implement` → `review`, making one small change at a time to keep the context focused.
+I developed it with Claude Code using a spec-first loop: `plan` → `implement` → `review` (and skills found in `.claude`), making one small change at a time to keep the context focused.
 This coexisted with ongoing questions and discussions about design and implementation decisions.

 Few changes are documented under `context/changes/<change-id>/` with its plan, implementation phases, and review.
 Each phase was reviewed and verified before moving on.